nicholaschuayunzhi/markbind/docs/sections/userQuickStart.md

 ```

 By default, it will try to push everything in the generated site (default dir: `_site`) to the `gh-pages` branch of the current git working directory's remote repo.

-There are also two useful commands, [*include* and *render*]({{baseUrl}}/sections/includeAndRender.html) that could help you handle ad-hoc including/rendering work.
-You may also use it for debug purpose as well. .

 More details of deployment setting could be found in [here]({{baseUrl}}/sections/ghpagesDeployment.html).